 D3.js helps you attach your data to DOM (Document Object Model) elements.
 Then you can use CSS, HTML, and/or SVG (scalable vector graphics) to showcase this data.
 You can also make the data interactive through the use of D3.js data-driven transformations and transitions.

 It displays a dynamic fluctuation of company value and adjusted worth over the last 30 years.
-Wanna see it action yourself?
-Check the animation of D3 at work.Our second example is an analysis of the property market in a bid to discern: “Should I rent or buy a house?”
+You can view the animation of D3 here.

 That’s the beauty of D3.